radioactivebean0/sp23_cse168_finalproject/docs/final-project-report/src/report.md

 - Work on the memory footprint; to generate the higher quality images it still needed many SPP and lots of photons which ended up using 10s of GBs of memory
 - Automatic hyperparameter searching
-- Combination with other integration methods.
-There are pixels which are totally black in some of the result images such as the one with a glass ball or the water image.
+- Combination with other integration methods:  There are pixels which are totally black in some of the result images such as the one with a glass ball or the water image.
 Combining the direct lighting with ppm should give these pixels some color.
 - Stochastic progressive photon mapping and other bidirectional light transport type algorithms can be combined for more noise free renders